jcouv/jcouv.github.io/_posts/2026-06-13-running-local-coding-models-on-16gb-vram.md

 - `-hf`: downloads the model directly from Hugging Face.
 - `--ctx-size 128000`: requests a large context window.
 - `--n-gpu-layers all`: offloads every layer to the GPU.
-- `--device Vulkan0`: selects a specific GPU when multiple are available.
+- `--device CUDA0` or `--device Vulkan0`: selects a specific GPU when multiple are available.
+Without `--device`, llama-server auto-selects the best backend (CUDA over Vulkan on NVIDIA GPUs).
 - `--fit off`: avoids automatically shrinking the context to fit memory.
 - `--fit on`: allows `llama-server` to adjust the requested configuration to fit available memory.
 - `--flash-attn on`: enables flash attention, a more memory-efficient attention kernel that helps with long contexts.